Skip to main content

 SPPS Para.
 4.23- 4.40

 A Daylight, Sunlight and Overshadowing Assessment is used to assess the impact of new development on existing surrounding properties and open spaces in terms of daylight and sunlight, as well as the performance of the development for future occupants.
-New development should maximize sunlight and daylight, both within the new development and to neighbouring properties.
-Development should seek to minimize overshadowing or blocking of light to adjoining properties.
+New development should maximise sunlight and daylight, both within the new development and to neighbouring properties.
+Development should seek to minimise overshadowing or blocking of light to adjoining properties.

 When is it required?